Innozenz/Entrevoisin/README.md

 # Entrevoisins
 Project 3 Openclassroom

-# Project Title

-Step 1 : functionality development as following on the picture

-Step 2 : Make 4 tests of Instrumented Unit Tests

-Step 3 : Make local Unit Test for each function

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.